 What is a Saline Sonohysterogram (SHG)?

 An Saline Sonohysterogram (SHG) is a diagnostic ultrasound used to detect any abnormal structures on the inside of your uterus (uterine cavity).
 It can give some insight into blockages of your fallopian tubes.
+This procedure can also be known as SIS (saline infusion sonography).

 Our ultrasonographer performs the SHG vaginally by injecting a small amount of sterile saline solution through the cervix into your uterine cavity with a catheter.
 Your cavity then expands so abnormal structures that may interfere with pregnancy or cause irregular bleeding, such as fibroids or polyps, may be visualized.
 A spill of the saline solution may also be seen from your fallopian tubes.
 Thus confirming they are open and unobstructed.